Naddy22/ft_transcendance/README.md

 • **Major module**: Use a Framework as backend.
 In this major module, you are required to utilize a specific web framework for your backend development,
-and that framework is :small_orange_diamond:Django:small_orange_diamond:.
+and that framework is 🔸Django🔸.

 > You can create a backend without using the constraints of this module by using the default language/framework.
 > However, this module will only be valid if you use the associated constraints.

 • **Minor module**: Use a front-end framework or toolkit.
-Your frontend development will utilize the :small_orange_diamond:Bootstrap toolkit:small_orange_diamond:.
+Your frontend development will utilize the 🔸Bootstrap toolkit🔸.

 > You can create a front-end without using the constraints of this module by using the default language/framework.
 > However, this module will only be valid if you use the associated constraints.

 • Minor module: Use a database for the backend -and more.
-The designated database for all DB instances in your project is :small_orange_diamond:PostgreSQL:small_orange_diamond:.
+The designated database for all DB instances in your project is 🔸PostgreSQL🔸.
 This choice guarantees data consistency and compatibility across all project components and may be a prerequisite for other modules, such as the **backend Framework module**.

 • Major module: Store the score of a tournament in the Blockchain.
 This Major module focuses on implementing a feature within the Pong website to store tournament scores securely on a blockchain.
 It is essential to clarify that for development and testing purposes, we will utilize a testing blockchain environment.
-The chosen blockchain for this implementation is :small_orange_diamond:Ethereum:small_orange_diamond:,
+The chosen blockchain for this implementation is 🔸Ethereum🔸,
-and :small_orange_diamond:Solidity:small_orange_diamond: will be the programming language used for smart contract development.
+and 🔸Solidity🔸 will be the programming language used for smart contract development.

-◦ Blockchain Integration: The primary goal of this module is to seamlessly integrate blockchain technology, specifically :small_orange_diamond:Ethereum:small_orange_diamond:, into the Pong website.
+◦ Blockchain Integration: The primary goal of this module is to seamlessly integrate blockchain technology, specifically 🔸Ethereum🔸, into the Pong website.
 This integration ensures the secure and immutable storage of tournament scores, providing players with a transparent and tamper-proof record of their gaming achievements.

-◦ :small_orange_diamond:Solidity:small_orange_diamond: Smart Contracts: To interact with the blockchain, we will develop :small_orange_diamond:Solidity:small_orange_diamond: smart contracts.
+◦ 🔸Solidity🔸 Smart Contracts: To interact with the blockchain, we will develop 🔸Solidity🔸 smart contracts.
 These contracts will be responsible for recording, managing, and retrieving tournament scores.